 10-140.
 Voting on bills - constitutional amendments.

-- (1) A bill may not become a law except by vote of the constitutionally required majority of all the members present and voting in each house (Montana Constitution, Art.
+(1) A bill may not become a law except by vote of the constitutionally required majority of all the members present and voting in each house (Montana Constitution, Art.
 V, Sec.
 11(1)).
 On final passage, the vote must be taken by ayes and noes and the names of those voting entered on the journal (Montana Constitution, Art.
 V, Sec.
+11(2)).

-11(2)). - (2) Any vote in one house on a bill proposing an amendment to The Constitution of the State of Montana under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote.
+(2) Any vote in one house on a bill proposing an amendment to The Constitution of the State of Montana under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote.

-- (3) This rule does not prevent a committee from tabling a bill proposing an amendment to The Constitution of the State of Montana. - 10-150.
+(3) This rule does not prevent a committee from tabling a bill proposing an amendment to The Constitution of the State of Montana.

+10-150.
 Recording and publication of voting.
 (1) Every vote of each member on each substantive question in the Legislature, in any committee, or in Committee of the Whole must be recorded and made available to the public.
+On final passage of any bill or joint resolution, the vote must be taken by ayes and noes and the names entered on the journal.

+(2) (a) Roll call votes must be taken by ayes and noes and the names entered on the journal on adopting an adverse committee report and on those motions made in Committee of the Whole to:

+(i) amend;

-On final passage of any bill or joint resolution, the vote must be taken by ayes and noes and the names entered on the journal. - (2) (a) Roll call votes must be taken by ayes and noes and the names entered on the journal on adopting an adverse committee report and on those motions made in Committee of the Whole to: - (i) amend; - (ii) recommend passage or nonpassage; - (iii) recommend concurrence or nonconcurrence; or - (iv) indefinitely postpone. - (b) The text of all proposed amendments in Committee of the Whole must be recorded. - (3) A roll call vote must be taken on nonsubstantive questions on the request of two members who may, on any vote, request that the ayes and noes be spread upon the journal. - (4) Roll call votes and other votes that are to be made public but are not specifically required to be spread upon the journal must be entered in the minutes of the appropriate committee or of the appropriate house (Montana Constitution, Art.
+(ii) recommend passage or nonpassage;

+(iii) recommend concurrence or nonconcurrence; or

+(iv) indefinitely postpone.

+(b) The text of all proposed amendments in Committee of the Whole must be recorded.

+(3) A roll call vote must be taken on nonsubstantive questions on the request of two members who may, on any vote, request that the ayes and noes be spread upon the journal.

+(4) Roll call votes and other votes that are to be made public but are not specifically required to be spread upon the journal must be entered in the audio recording log of the appropriate committee or of the appropriate house (Montana Constitution, Art.
 V, Sec.
 11(2)).
-A copy of the minutes must be filed with the Montana Historical Society.
-If electronically recorded minutes are kept for a committee, a written log must also be kept that includes but is not limited to: - (a) the date, time, and place of the meeting; - (b) a list of the individual members of the public body, agency, or organization who were in attendance; - (c) all matters proposed, discussed, or decided; and - (d) at the request of any member, a record of votes by individual members for any votes taken.
+The official record of a committee meeting is the audio recording of the meeting, and an audio recording log must also be kept that includes but is not limited to:

+(a) the date, time, and place of the meeting;

+(b) a list of the individual members of the public body, agency, or organization who were in attendance;

+(c) all matters proposed, discussed, or decided; and

+(d) at the request of any member, a record of votes by individual members for any votes taken.